Radiotherapy for womb cancer

 Radiotherapy after surgery

-Your cancer doctor may talk to you about having radiotherapy after surgery.
+Your cancer specialist may talk to you about having radiotherapy after surgery.
 This is to reduce the risk of the cancer coming back in the pelvic area.
 Your specialist team will look at the stage, grade and type of womb cancer you have before discussing this with you.

-Your specialist will talk to you about the benefits and disadvantages of radiotherapy in your situation.
+Your specialist will explain the benefits and disadvantages of radiotherapy in your situation.
 They will explain the side effects you are likely to get and the possible long-term effects.